virpatel524/vivax_cambodia/README.md

 Downloaded sequences for PVT01 and PVC01.
 One limiting factor is that there are not contigs for these.
 I will try searching.

 Found them by looking at all nucleotides.
 I have put FASTA and GB files for all in reference_genomes general data folder

+###2017-01-17T10:22:00
+Aligned OM270 to all of these, using the following settings: bwa, bowtie, bowtie --dovetail

+Of these, bwa provided the best alignment on the PVP01.

+I still want to see if I can get the Recurse script to run, however.